What are raspberries?

 Raspberries are a berry fruit related to the blackberry and rose.
 They are grown in the UK over the summer and autumn months, and are actually little bunches of reddish-pink druplets that are tightly packed together.
 They have a sharp, sweet taste.

 Discover our full range of health benefit guides.
-Get inspired by our raspberry recipe collection from our raspberry & polenta cake to raspberry tiramisu.
+Be inspired by our raspberry recipes from our berry bircher to raspberry tiramisu.

 An 80g serving of raspberries provides: